bitmonk8/dosatsu-cpp/README.md

 ### Verification Query Tools

-The `Examples/queries/` directory provides Python tools for verifying CppGraphIndex output using a functional approach:
+The `Examples/queries/` directory provides Python tools for verifying Dosatsu output using a functional approach:

 ```bash
 # Easy way: Use the examples runner